xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   [H : IsOpenImmersion f] : IsAffineOpen (f ^U U)
 ```

-*Natural Language:* The image of an affine open under an open immersion is again affine open.
+The image of an affine open under an open immersion is again affine open.

 == Preimage Under Isomorphisms